FDio/csit/docs/report/introduction/methodology_data_plane_throughput/methodology_mrr_throughput.rst

 regardless of packet loss.
 Maximum load for specified Ethernet frame size is set to the bi-directional link rate.

-In |csit-release| MRR test code has been updated with a configurable burst MRR parameters: trial duration and number of trials in a single burst.
-This enabled more precise performance trending.
+MRR test code implements multiple bursts of offered packet load and has two configurable burst parameters: individual trial duration and number of trials in a single burst.
+This enables more precise performance trending by providing more results data for analysis.

-Current parameters for MRR trending tests:
+Current parameters for MRR tests:

 - Ethernet frame sizes: 64B (78B for IPv6), IMIX, 1518B, 9000B; all
   quoted sizes include frame CRC, but exclude per frame transmission